interlock-network/interlock-docs/docs/faq.md

 :::
 ### Small investors are afraid of fraud.
 What can you tell us about long-term investment in your project?

-Why should we trust you
+Why should we trust you?

 We've been building startups for nearly 10 years, we're not going anywhere. 😉 That said, all of us have been doxed on our materials and none of us are hiding from view.
 We're here to make lasting value for everyone: investors, customers, community members, and ourselves.

 ### It’s common knowledge that smart contracts are vulnerable to attack and auditing is expensive.
 Has Interlock been audited?

 Of course.
 Being that we're a security company we take auditing, both from a smart contract perspective, as well as from a security perspective, very seriously.
 Our smart contracts are going through rigorous auditing now and into the future using the best companies we can find.
 Most of my time as a professional hacker involved a form of auditing, so I will vet all auditors at a higher standard than most.